Vijaya9418/coroutines/README.md

 It is a way to group jobs togehter coroutines into a similar category so that you can take action on many of them at once. it ensures proper cancellation and cleanup of resources associated with the coroutines.
+The scope defines the context in which the coroutines will run.

 There are three types of coroutine scope:-

 1. IO - Userd in network and local database Interaction.